 We work in partnership with XLfarmcare, the delivery partner for government work, to provide all statutory services such as TB work, abortion enquiries, anthrax testing, avian influenza surveillance, suspect notifiable diseases and export work.

 BVDFree England is a voluntary industry-led scheme, working to eliminate Bovine Viral Diarrhoea (BVD) from all cattle in England by 2022.
 The key to success is to identify and remove all animals persistently infected (PI) with the BVD virus from the national English cattle herd.
 Joining the scheme is free and requires testing a small number of each years calf crop to check that the herd is free of BVD.

 We have our own electric hydraulic turnover foot trimming crate which can be taken from farm to farm with our own pickups.
 This makes the trimming of feet and foot care of cattle including big bulls easier, quicker and safer.

-We offer a sheep scanning service, particularly for pedigree, hill or smallholder flocks.
-Scanning is a vital tool for sheep farmers as it allows:
+We offer a sheep scanning service.
+Scanning is a vital tool for sheep farmers as it allows for:

 - An early alert of a low scanning % and/or a high barren rate.